-As the premium supplier of equine bedding, P.H Winterton regularly deal with horse owners, plus some who could be involved in this year’s Cheltenham Festival.
+As a premium supplier of equine bedding, P.H Winterton regularly have correspondence with fellow horse owners.
+It is many of the aforementioned horse owner that will take part in this year’s Cheltenham Festival.

-The flagship event for racegoers was one of the last mass participation events before the first Coronavirus lockdown last year, and this year will certainly be different with no crowds at Prestbury Park being the main difference.
+The flagship event was one of the last mass participation events before the first Coronavirus lockdown last year.
+This year will certainly be different with no crowds at Prestbury Park being the main difference.

 For this blog, we will explain the ways the Cheltenham Festival will change in 2021.

 How Attendances Will Be Restricted Plus Other Changes

 Attendance will be restricted to staff who are essential to the care of the horses and the smooth running of the racecourse.
 Additionally there will be a vastly reduced media presence.

 Reduced entourages will be allowed for each runner but this does not extend to the bill-paying owner.